2022 Melilla incident

-On 24 June 2022, 23 migrants were killed after a human stampede at the Melilla border fence during a conflict with Moroccan and Spanish security forces.
-Conflict broke out as between around 2,000 migrants gathered in the early hours of the day to cross the border with Spain.
+On 24 June 2022, 23 migrants and asylum seekers were killed after a crowd crush at the Melilla border fence during a conflict with Moroccan and Spanish security forces.
+Conflict broke out as around 2,000 migrants and asylum seekers gathered in the early hours of the day to cross the border with Spain.

 Incident

-The "incident" happened when close to 2,000 migrants, mostly from Sudan, moved on foot from the Aznouden forest near Nador towards Melilla.
+The incident happened when close to 2,000 migrants and asylum seekers, mostly from Sudan, a country known for numerous human rights' violations, moved on foot from the Aznouden forest near Nador towards Melilla.
 Security forces from both nations arrived to disperse the crowd but resulted in violent fighting with the migrants lasting for two hours.
-Spanish and Moroccan officials said that their border guards had been assaulted with weapons by migrants and had to fight back in self-defense.
+Spanish and Moroccan officials said that their border guards had been assaulted with weapons and had to fight back in self-defense.

-Some migrants forced open a gate after reaching the border crossing, while others try climbing the border fence.
-After climbing the fence, many migrants got stuck in courtyards and hermetically closed turnstiles.
-The areas quickly got overcrowded, causing migrants to trample over each other, causing a stampede.
-Several other migrants fell from the fence onto the ground.
+Some migrants and asylum seekers forced open a gate after reaching the border crossing, while others try climbing the border fence.
+After climbing the fence, many people got stuck in courtyards with turnstile doors that could not be opened from inside.
+The areas quickly got overcrowded, causing people to trample over each other, causing a crush.
+Several other fell from the fence onto the ground.

-23 migrants were killed, 5 of whom died during the crossing attempt and 13 who died from their injuries in the hospital.
-77 other migrants sustained injuries and 140 Moroccan officers were wounded, five seriously, and 49 Spanish Civil Guards were lightly injured.
+Twenty-three migrants and asylum seekers were killed, 5 of whom died during the crossing attempt and 13 who died from their injuries in the hospital.
+77 other sustained injuries and 140 Moroccan officers were wounded, five seriously, and 49 Spanish Civil Guards were lightly injured.
 133 people reached Spanish territory.
-470 migrants were pushed back the border.
-A preliminary examination of the migrants bodies demonstrated that every dead migrant showed signs of cervicofacial congestion and cyanosis on the face.
+470 were pushed back to the border.
+A preliminary examination of the migrants and asylum seekers' bodies demonstrated that every dead person showed signs of cervicofacial congestion and cyanosis on the face.

-The Moroccan Association for Human Rights said that 29 migrants had been killed and 70 were missing.
-An NGO called Walking Borders estimated at least 37 killed.
+The Moroccan Association for Human Rights said that 29 people had been killed and 70 were missing.
+The NGO Colectivo Caminando Fronteras (lit.
+"Walking Borders Collective") estimated at least 37 killed.
 NGOs also reported that two Moroccan gendarmes were killed.

 Prime Minister of Spain Pedro Sánchez said that the incident was a "well-organized, violent assault" by organized crime groups and thanked Spanish and Moroccan security forces for their actions.

 Sidi Salem cemetery operators prepared several graves where Moroccan authorities buried the deceased.

 Among the migrants held in custody in Nador, the Moroccan public prosecutor's office charged 29 migrants with felonies, including "organizing and facilitating the clandestine entry and exit of people to and from Morocco on a regular basis", "kidnapping and retention of a civil servant to use them as a hostage", "setting a fire in a forest", and "insults and violence against law enforcement agents".
 36 migrants were charged with misdemeanors.
 Four of the 65 detainees are Chadian, while the rest are Sudanese.
 The Public Prosecutor's office ordered autopsies and identification of the deceased through DNA.